tshepang/blog/content/The Addams Family (1991).md

 annoying, or practically non-existent.

 The movie is otherwise quite shallow and very passive, even for a comedy.
-It\'s not even funny, especially the first half of it.
+It's not even funny, especially the first half of it.

   [Frankenstein-like family butler]: http://en.wikipedia.org/wiki/Lurch_(The_Addams_Family)